Agathis moorei

-Agathis moorei is a species of tree, endemic to New Caledonia.
-It occurs scattered throughout the main island in subtropical rainforest at altitudes of 250 m to 1000 m.
+Agathis moorei is a species of coniferous tree in the family Araucariaceae, endemic to New Caledonia.
+It occurs scattered throughout the main island in subtropical rainforest at altitudes of 30 m to 850 m.
 It is threatened by habitat loss.

 Description

-It is a medium-sized evergreen tree growing up to 30 m tall.
+It is a medium-sized tree growing up to 30 m tall.
 The leaves are in decussate opposite pairs, 5–7 cm long (up to 20 cm long on young plants) and 8–12 mm broad.
-The cones are oval, up to 15 cm long and 12 cm diameter, and disintegrate at maturity to release the winged seeds.
+The cones are ovoid, up to 15 cm long and 12 cm diameter, and disintegrate at maturity to release the winged seeds.

 Taxonomy

 Agathis corbassonii was previously considered a distinct species but since 2010 has been synonymous with Agathis moorei.